bitfactory-software/anyxx/README_for_doxygen/README.md

 #if 0
 // -->
 ```
-Showcase 2 demonstrates, how to use the ``Any++`` library's "model map" feature
+Showcase 2 demonstrates, how to use `Any++`'s "model map" feature
-to provide custom behavior for different types using traits, whitch have nothing in common.
+to provide custom behavior for unrelated types using traits.

 [Compiler Explorer](https://godbolt.org/z/P7rfbzecj)